JunbeomL22/JsQL/README.md

 fro theta,
-every params does not change, parameters should be indexed by time not by date after initialization. path and payoff and products whould be re-initialized
+every params does not change, parameters should be indexed by time not by date after initialization. parameters, path and payoff and products whould be re-initialized